 Keyword Tool.io – you’ll get tons of targeted keyword ideas and suggestions from here.

-Long Tail Pro – is a paid keyword research tool which will help you find amazing keywords for your niche/micro-niche sites.
+Long Tail Pro – is a paid keyword research tool that will help you find amazing keywords for your niche/micro-niche sites.

 If you have been using the Google Keyword Planner tool for a while, you have a good basis for getting started with any of the paid and professional tools listed here.
 Take a look at some of these tools and decide which works best for your business strategy.